VAMPIRE

 First Appearance: Daring Mystery Comics#2/6 (February, 1940)

-Powers/Abilities: The Vampire was a capable fighter and extremely strong, hurling rocks the size of a man's torso across a room.
-He was also a knowledgable inventor in at least chemistry and possibly other sciences.
+Powers/Abilities: The Vampire was a capable fighter and extremely strong.
+He was also a knowledgeable inventor in at least chemistry and possibly other sciences.
 He used drugs and traps of his own creation and carried a handgun.

 Comments: Created by Joe Cal Cagno and Al Carreno.